What Does Black Tea Taste Like?

 Lapsang Souchong

 Lapsang Souchong is a darker, amber brew.
-It is known for its smoky flavor that comes from the process of drying the leaves over a pinewood fire.
-The nutty, smoky flavor is delicious on its own, and does not need the addition of milk.
+It has a smoky flavor that is the result of drying the leaves over a pinewood fire.
+The nutty, smoky flavor is delicious on its own and does not need the addition of milk.

 Yunnan tea

-Blended black teas are very popular, particularly in the western world.
+Flavored black teas are very popular, particularly in the Western world.
 Typically built from a base of Assam or Ceylon, ingredients are added to create uniquely delicious blends.

 Blended black teas are a good place to start if you are new to black tea.
 As you develop your palate you will appreciate the subtle nuances of each type of black tea.